Black Locust Tree History and Uses

-Black Locust trees (Robinia pseudoacacia, also called the false Acacia) are abundant in our Sierra Foothills, probably brought by the Europeans in the mining days.
-On my recent trip to Southern Cali I discovered them in my old stomping grounds, Topanga CA!!
+Black locust trees, Robinia pseudoacacia or false Acacia, are abundant in our Sierra Foothills.
+The trees were probably brought here by the Europeans in the mining days.
+On my recent trip to Southern California, I discovered them in my old stomping grounds in Topanga!